 I still remember a brief health scare we had with our middle child a couple years ago (it turned out to be nothing).
 But while it was ongoing, my wife asked, “he’s taken care of, he’d be able to get more insurance, right?”
 “Yes,” I said.
 It was amazing peace of mind.

 The cost of life insurance is based primarily on your age and health.
 We’ve already established that we were blessed with healthy kids.
 They were also very young when we bought their policies.
 Each of their policies costs between $30 and $40 each month — far less than we put in their 529s each month.
 The amount we pay for each will never increase unless they buy more insurance.
 By the time we hand the policies (and hopefully the cost of them) to the kids, it’s likely to be one of the lowest bills they will pay each month.
 And by then, most of that cost will go right to the policies’ cash value.

 3. CASH VALUE

 In addition to the death benefit, with whole life insurance, you also accumulate cash value.
-Over time, our kids’ policies will be worth a significant amount — eventually tens of thousands of dollars.
+Over time, our kids’ policies could be worth a significant amount — eventually tens of thousands of dollars.
 And with the type of policies they have, once the money is there, the value won’t go down unless they take it out.1 They could use the money for college, a down payment on a home or emergencies.
 But I kind of hope they keep it, and their insurance all the way to retirement.
 The stable cash value of life insurance can be a great supplement to retirement income — something that you could tap in down market years (because it won’t decline with the market).
+1

 WHERE WE ARE TODAY

 Could we have saved more by just investing the money?
 Sure.
-And we do that for the kids too in their 529 accounts.
+And we do that too for the kids in their 529 accounts.
 But the stable cash value is a great side benefit that comes along with our decision to make sure our kids will have life insurance and the ability to get more when they need it.